draios/onprem-install-docs/6.X/6.9.0/docs/07-cassandra-snitch-issue-6.0.md

 <br />

-# Potential breaking changes to the Cassandra snitch in 6.x for existing installations
+# Potential Breaking Changes to the Cassandra Snitch for Existing 6.X installations

 - In OnPrem 6.0 we are making changes to the Cassandra snitch we use for MultiAZ environments